jondot/nchurn/README.md

 * XML (recommended for builds)

-NChurn can also take top # of items to display, cut off churn level, and a date to go back up to.
+Amongst others, NChurn can also take top # of items to display, cut off churn level, and a date to go back up to.
+See "Getting Started".

 Background
 ----------------